MicrosoftDocs/sdk-api/sdk-api-src/content/msopc/index.md

 ## -description

-This header is used by opc.
+This header is used by Packaging.
 For more information, see:

 - [Packaging](../_opc/index.md)